the-letter-e-production/Express-MVC/README.md

 router.addRoute('Other User Profile', 'GET', 'user/profile/:uid');
 ```

-**Multiple Routers**
+**Multiple Routers**:
-With Express MVC you can serve multiple routers on from different ports easily from one app file
+With Express MVC you can serve multiple routers from different ports easily with one app file
 ```
 router_a = new emvc.Router;
 router_b = new emvc.Router;